My Crassula Muscosa is so wonderful!

 I had this plant the past two years in an “Almost Hypertufa” planter with Portulacara afra or Elephant Plant and when I brought it in for the winter of 2014-2015, I let it stay in the same container and it lived/existed all winter in my basement.
 I spoke about some of my indoor garden here.

-But this winter, I changed up all my containers and have put the succulents, both the uprooted ones and cuttings, into glass containers.
+But these past winters, I have changed up all my containers and have put the succulents, both the uprooted ones and cuttings, into glass containers.
 I made a whole lot of terrariums which I wrote about here.

 Now, that’s what I am talking about!
 Don’t they look wonderful?
 I feel like they are growing well, and since a succulent doesn’t need much water, they are so easy to care for like this.
 And this Crassula muscosa or Watch Chain plant seems to resemble coral under the sea, right?
 Especially in the bowl in this photo below and at the top of the page.
 I planted that up for my son to take to his home.
 Easy for him to take care of, too!